rootoor-dev/Tisserin/README.md

 Some principles we based on to build our design system are:

-**positioning**: (in English, * Search Engine Optimization - SEO *): set of techniques allowing a site to appear in the best possible position in the results pages of search engines such as Google, Yahoo, Bing.
+**positioning**: (also known as *Search Engine Optimization - SEO*): set of techniques allowing a site to appear in the best possible position in the results pages of search engines such as Google, Yahoo, Bing.
 This step is done from the design phase and during the writing of the code (development).

 **Referencing**: action of notifying the existence of a site to search engines or internet directories